kos-lang/kos/doc/modules.md

 the destination buffer is not grown even if more bytes from the source buffer could be copied.

-`dst_begin` is the position at which to start placing bytes from the source buffer.  `dst_begin` defaults to `0`.
+`pos` is the position at which to start placing bytes from the source buffer.
 If it is `void`, it is equivalent to `0`.
 If it is negative, it is an offset from the end of the destination buffer.

-`src_buf` is the source buffer to copy from.
+`source` is the source buffer to copy from.

-`src_begin` is the offset of the first byte in the source buffer to start copying from.  `src_begin` defaults to `0`.
+`begin` is the offset of the first byte in the source buffer to start copying from.  `begin` defaults to `0`.
 If it is `void`, it is equivalent to `0`.
 If it is negative, it is an offset from the end of the source buffer.

-`src_end` is the offset of the byte at which to stop copying from the source buffer.
-This byte is not copied.  `src_end` defaults to the size of the source buffer.
+`end` is the offset of the byte at which to stop copying from the source buffer.
+This byte is not copied.  `end` defaults to the size of the source buffer.
 If it is `void`, it is equivalent to the size of the source buffer.
 If it is negative, it is an offset from the end of the source buffer.